Crimson Quill’s Appraisal #376

 Dennis Michael Tenney, Steve Ring, Rich Lowe, Paul Ojeda, & Bobby Thompson The Beast Inside

 There is a world of difference between the words best and favorite.
 The former can be incredibly hard to ascertain as how does one decide whether Suspiria or The Texas Chainsaw Massacre is the better film?
-They don’t unless they’re woefully deluded or smart asses, and I pride myself on being neither.
-However, should I be asked for my ten favorite horror movies to repeat view, then I could reel them off faster than George Gaynes can unzip his pants during a public address.
-In no particular order: Xtro, Galaxy of Terror, Halloween III: Season of The Witch, The Return of The Living Dead, Demons, Stagefright, The Burning, Halloween II, Creepshow, Night of The Demons.
-Straight from the top of my head; barely any of these delights could be considered the crème de la crème of horror and that makes them all the easier to cherish.
+They don’t unless they’re woefully deluded or smart asses and I pride myself on being neither.
+However, should I be asked for my ten favorite horror movies to repeat view, then I could reel them off faster than Bill Clinton can unzip his pants during a public address.
+In no particular order and straight from the top of my head: Xtro, Galaxy of Terror, Halloween III: Season of The Witch, The Return of The Living Dead, Demons, Stagefright, The Burning, Halloween II, Creepshow, Night of The Demons.
+Barely any of these delights could be considered the crème de la crème of horror and that makes them all the easier to cherish.
 Kevin Tenney’s Night of The Demons is an absolutely glorious little movie and has more than justified its inclusion in my elite through repeat views alone.

 Dennis Michael Tenney Night of The Demons